-Pearl River Community College’s OTA program is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.
+Pearl River Community College’s OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) for the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE's telephone number c/o AOTA is: (301) 652-AOTA (2682) and the web address is www.acoteonline.org.

-Occupational therapy is a health and rehabilitation profession that helps individuals achieve independence in their lives despite disabilities.
-Occupational therapy practitioners work with people of all ages who, because of physical, developmental, social or emotional problems, need specialized assistance to lead productive and satisfying lives.
+Occupational therapy is a health promoting and rehabilitation profession that helps individuals manage and overcome obstacles to achieve maximal independence in daily life activities.
+Occupational therapy practitioners work with people of all ages who, because of physical, developmental, social, or emotional problems may benefit from specialized assistance to fulfill their valued life roles.

-- Arthritis, multiple sclerosis or other serious illness.
+- Person with arthritis, multiple sclerosis, Alzheimer’s disease, or other serious illness

-- Birth injuries, learning problems or developmental disabilities.
+- Children with birth injuries, learning problems, sensory processing deficit or developmental disabilities.

-Occupational therapy puts knowledge and experience to work in designing specic programs to help individuals regain their wellbeing and productive “occupation.”
-The meaning of occupation is most important - it refers to all the vital and meaningful daily activities in which individuals engage.
-The focus of occupational therapy is to increase quality of life with respect to each person’s individuality and station in life.
+Occupational Therapy puts knowledge and experience to work in designing specific programs to help individuals regain their well-being and productive "occupations”.
+The meaning of occupation in this context is important.
+Rather than merely referring to a person’s employment, occupation refers to all the vital and meaningful daily activities that individuals engage in.
+The focus of occupational therapy is to increase quality of life with respect to each person’s individuality and stations in life.

-Occupational therapy practitioners are skilled professionals.
-The registered occupational therapist (OTR) holds a master’s or doctoral degree.
-The certifi ed occupational therapist (COTA) holds an associate’s degree and works in a cooperative relationship with the OTR who is responsible for supervision of treatment activities.
+Occupational Therapy practitioners are skilled professionals.
+The registered occupational therapist (OTR) enters the field with a master’s or doctoral degree.
+The certified occupational therapy assistant (COTA) enters the field with an associate’s or bachelor’s degree.
+A COTA works in cooperative relationship with the OTR who is responsible for periodic supervision.

-Occupational therapy practitioners may work in hospitals, rehabilitation units, in- and out-patient clincs, adult day care, pediatric settings, long-term psychiatric institutions, mental health centers, home health, private practice, school systems and nursing homes.
+Settings in which OT practitioners practice include hospitals, rehabilitation units, out-patient clinics, adult day care, pediatric clinics, long term psychiatric institutions, mental health centers, home health, private practice, school systems, nursing homes and other new emerging settings.

 - PRCC application for admission.